jthistle/markov/README.md

 Pretty simple, huh?

-In other Node environments, such as web platforms like React, you can pass a string to `initFromText`, or work out your own way of fetching and opening a text file.
+In other JS environments, such as web platforms like React, you can pass a string to `initFromText`, or work out your own way of fetching and opening a text file.
 It can be a bit more difficult, since `fs` isn't supported in Node when it's run for browser applications.

 `wells-source.txt` is provided as an example source file, taken from [Project Gutenburg](http://www.gutenberg.org/files/36/36-h/36-h.htm).
 This work (_The War of the Worlds_, H.G.
 Wells, 1897) is public domain - in the UK, at least.